-Fairfield University is committed to promoting dialogue among differing points of view in order to realize an integral understanding of what it is to be human.
-The University recognizes that transcending the nation's political and social divisions is a matter of valuing diversity and learning respect and reverence for individuals, in their similarities and their differences.
-Fairfield will continue to integrate diversity in all facets of University life-academic, administrative, social, and spiritual-as together, the community seeks to realize a vision of the common good.
+As a Jesuit and Catholic institution, Fairfield University's commitment to the God -given dignity of the human person requires that we create an environment that promotes justice and fosters a deep understanding of human and cultural diversity.
+Fairfield is committed to encouraging dialogue among those with differing points of view in order to realize an integral understanding of what it means to be human.
+The University recognizes that transcending the nation's political and social divisions is a matter of valuing diversity and learning respect for individuals, in their similarities and their differences.
+Fairfield will continue to integrate diversity in all facets of University life - academic, administrative, social, and spiritual - as together, the community seeks to realize a vision of common good that is rooted in genuine human solidarity.